-If you are faced with charges for possession of drugs, such as cocaine, heroin, methamphetamine or prescription drugs, you are not alone.
+If you are faced with charges for possession of drugs, such as cocaine, heroin, methamphetamine or prescription drugs, you need an experienced and dedicated drug lawyer.
+Remember, you are not alone.
 In 2016, more than 145,000 drug arrests were made by law enforcement.
 Over 80% of these arrests were for simple possession of a drug.
 This is a huge number and underscores the seriousness of how Texas treats drug possession and delivery.

 Of course, the focus of law enforcement is on possession since this is a much easier arrest to make.
 Most drug possession cases originate from traffic stops or from pat down searches on the street.
 They are arrests of opportunity.
 As a result, many of these arrests are tainted by illegal searches or seizures.

 As a result of the sheer number of arrests, there has been a shift in mentality by prosecutors in large counties about how to handle small drug cases.
 A first time possessor of a small amount of cocaine, heroin or meth might be able to avoid jail time or conviction by agreeing to a program designed to treat and educate drug users.
 These programs have proliferated, but not all counties have them and the conditions are sometimes quite difficult.

 Drug Charges in Houston Requires the Best Drug Defense Lawyer | Ed Chernoff Provides Strong Defense in Your Drug Case

 It is absolutely vital that you hire an experienced drug crimes lawyer to help you in your drug case.
 Ed Chernoff has the experience, reputation and insight to make sure that you get the best possible result in your drug possession or delivery case.
 He has negotiated thousands of dismissals through his 30 years of practice and can help you too!